whosminatti/whosminatti/README.md

   I seek more than just a place to improve myself.
 </p>
 <p>
-  I wanna help people and organizations to reach their goals and achieve their best!
+  I want to help people and organizations to reach their goals and achieve their best!
 </p>
 <br>
 <p>